vajihvu/footballWageAnalysis/README.md

 # footballWageAnalysis

+An exploratory data analysis project examining the relationship between football players’ wages and performance metrics using Python, Pandas and Seaborn.

 ## Project Overview

   This project explores the relationship between football player wages and on-field performance metrics such as goals, assists and matches played.